 This 4 day split PHUL workout will not only help you build size and strength, but it will teach you how to train properly, build in progressions, complete more difficult exercises and become a general badass around the gym.

 I always enjoy the weekend, especially Fridays.
 Next time you go to the gym on a Friday take a look around.
-The people you see are the real lifters, working out rather than going out.
+The people you see are the real lifters doing their power days, working out rather than going out.
 It really is an awesome environment to be in if you have some substantial strength goals.

 You will never see a guy who has trained for strength for five years jump onto a Bosu ball to do some strange balance shoulder press movement – it doesn’t happen because it does not work.

 The gold standard in strength training is what we call a P.H.U.L. workout.

 The PHUL workout is not complicated in any sense – simplicity, consistency and overload yields results.
 If you’re caught up in the daily routine of scouring youtube and the web for new and challenging workouts but not finding any results it’s time to make a change to a PHUL workout split.

 A PHUL workout is a traditional style of workout developed for building strength and stimulating hypertrophy.
 P.H.U.L. stands for; power hypertrophy upper lower and focuses on the big lifts, compound movements, and some isolated accessory exercises.

 The fundamental purpose of a PHUL workout split is to build strength over time.

 Yes and no. Any strength based program combined with a balanced diet will put your body into a metabolic and hypertrophy state – burning calories and building muscle.
 This is not your silly weekend HIIT training session – this program is built for lifters who want to put on strength, muscle and lose weight the real way.